proxmox/ceph/ceph/doc/radosgw/notifications.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Notifications can be sent asynchronously.
 They are committed into persistent
 storage and then asynchronously sent to the topic's configured endpoint.
-In
+The notification will be committed to persistent storage only if the triggering
+operation was successful.
-this case, the only latency added to the original operation is the latency
+In this case, the only latency added to the original operation is the latency
 added when the notification is committed to persistent storage.
+If the endpoint of the topic to which the notification is sent is not available for a long
+period of time, the persistent storage allocated for this topic will eventually fill up.
+When this happens the triggering operations will fail with ``503 Service Unavailable``,
+which tells the client that it may retry later.

 .. note:: If the notification fails with an error, cannot be delivered, or
    times out, it is retried until it is successfully acknowledged.